- Personal Loans

 Add These Six Tasks to Your Year-End Financial Checklist

-We wouldn’t let 2022 sneak up on you without first reminding you of a few important financial tasks to complete.
+We wouldn’t let 2023 sneak up on you without first reminding you about a few important financial tasks to complete.
 By taking some time at the end of the year to reflect on where you’ve been, you’ll have an easier time getting where you want to go.
-Before you create your financial calendar for next year, add these six tasks to your year-end financial checklist.
+Before you ring in the new year, add these six tasks to your year-end financial checklist.

 Does your budgeting plan still line up with your goals?
 Take a look at your spending habits, income and savings, then consider any adjustments you want to make for the upcoming year.
 New to budgeting?
 Get started with these three simple steps.

 If high-interest debt is a burden, consider consolidating your debt into one place with a lower interest rate.
 By doing this, you’ll potentially save big on interest and be able to pay down debt faster.
 Plus, there will only be one monthly payment to manage, instead of several.
 Learn more about balance transfers.

 3. Check your insurance coverage.

 Have your insurance premiums increased recently, or have you had any life events that may warrant a change in insurance coverage?
 Maybe your family has grown, you’ve changed jobs or you’ve purchased a home.
 No matter what your life circumstances looked like this year, it’s a good idea to review all your insurance policies to make sure they still work for you.
 Since insurance costs and coverage can vary widely, now is the time to do some rate shopping to make sure you’re getting the best bang for your buck.